 On October 10, 1918, the single greatest loss of life occurred in Irish waters when a German u-boat torpedoed the RMS Leinster mail boat on the Kish bank, just fifteen miles from Dún Laoghaire.
 World War One ended only a month later on November 11, 1917.

 501 people perished in the tragedy.
-Not all the victims were soldiers or military personnel, as hundreds of civilians, mail workers and ordinary working class people from Dún Laoghaire and Holyhead died.
+Not all the victims were soldiers or military personnel, as civilians, postal staff and ordinary working class people from Dún Laoghaire and Holyhead died.
 Only 267 bodies were recovered.